8kW Solar System Cost

 You can use this battery calculator to calculate the number of batteries you need for your 8kW system.

 Keep in mind that battery storage is quite costly and may increase your payback period.
-For this reason, ensure you buy high-quality batteries to maximise reliability, performance and lifespan.
+For this reason, ensure you buy high-quality batteries to maximize reliability, performance, and lifespan.

 Is 8kW the Right Solar System Size for Me?